-Join Justin Reznick for an in-depth discussion in this video Reviewing the gear used on the fjord shoot, part of Photographing the Fjords of New Zealand.
+Join Justin Reznick for an in-depth discussion in this video Reviewing the gear used on the fjord shoot, part of Travel Photography: Fjords of New Zealand.

 - [Voiceover] We're here in Fiordland National Park.
 This is one of my favorite regions in all of New Zealand.
 There's three great walks here, The Kepler, the Milford, the Routeburn.
 I've had the opportunity to do all three.
 I've kayaked in Milford Sound and you know, just explored as much as I can here and it's a place I'll keep coming back to.
 So I'm really excited to take you guys on a journey of Fiordland National Park.
 I wanna tell you a little bit about the gear I'll be using.
 Let's start with the tripod I've got, A tripod that's a lighter than normal for me.
 This is a Gitzo, and it's a GT1542T, and it's incredibly lightweight for travel.

 Now, my goal here, in my six week adventure I'm on through New Zealand, both islands, was to be as light and mobile as possible.
 So the tripod's reduced in size.
 But you will notice my Arca Swiss P0 with my Really Right Stuff clamp, that goes on any tripod I use, I really love that combo.
 The backpack here is the Loka Ultralight made by F Stop.
 This bag was recently introduced, and I love it.
 It's the first bag they manufactured designed to be ultralight.
 Very minimal in design.
 It's not great for holding a lot of weight.
 If you've got a full frame Canon, Nikon, Sony setup, I don't recommend it, but, if you've only got one or two lenses, or you have a mirrorless system, this bag is fantastic.